-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
-When the root filesystem is mirrored, the license for mirroring must be installed in either /etc/flexlm/license.dat or /var/flexlm/license.dat on IRIX or /etc/lk/keys.dat on SGI ProPack 5 for Linux or the system will not boot.
-XVM cluster mirroring requires a license key on server-capable nodes for cluster nodes to access the cluster mirror.
-Clients in this environment do not need licenses installed.
-An XVM physical volume with a local domain owned by a single node requires a license installed.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.
+When the root filesystem is mirrored, the license for mirroring must be installed in /etc/flexlm/license.dat or the system will not boot.